dguest/atlas-dl/_episodes/06-forking-friend.md

 {: .prereq}

 There are a number of ways to share code with your collaborators and git.
-Earlier we learned that you can add your collaborators public repositories as remotes and merge their changes directly into your code.
+You might have learned that you can add your collaborators public repositories as remotes and merge their changes directly into your code.